Trans-exclusionary radical feminism by country: France

 Another site of dispute was over NGO Planning Familial's publicity campaign including a cartoon of a pregnant transgender man.
 Far-right activists first targeted the author of the cartoon on social media, prompting Minister of Equality Isabelle Rome to speak out in the organization's defense.
-Marguerite Stern and Dora Motout wrote an opinion column in Marianne addressed to prime minister Élisabeth Borne warning of an 'ideological drift' of Planning Familial.
+Marguerite Stern and Dora Moutot wrote an opinion column in Marianne addressed to prime minister Élisabeth Borne warning of an 'ideological drift' of Planning Familial.
 As a result, the pair met Aurore Bergé, president of the majority party La République En Marche, who praised their arguments.
 Following this meeting, Bergé introduced an amendment to a proposed law to guarantee the right to abortion that would exclude transgender men from accessing this right, which was swiftly criticized by LGBTQI+ associations and described as transphobic.

-On 6 January 2023, Stern and Motout launched a website femelliste.com, containing their "Femelliste Manifesto".
+On 6 January 2023, Stern and Moutot launched a website femelliste.com, containing their "Femelliste Manifesto".
 It aims to highlight "sexed realities" and the rights of "original and authentic women", concluding that trans women must be removed from the category of womanhood.
 CJ Gomolka describes this particular brand of gender-critical feminism, sometimes described as "femellisme", as revanchist and a type of "femonationalism".
 French philosopher Camille Froidevaux-Metterie argues the term "femellisme" is a label invented by the media to give legitimacy to a political stance based in trans hatred.
-Stern and Motout have been connected with ultra-conservative groups, conspiracy theorists and the far-right.
+Stern and Moutot have been connected with ultra-conservative groups, conspiracy theorists and the far-right.

 This contingent of trans-exclusionary feminists in France highlight one area of contention as freedom of expression and speech.
-In August 2022, Dora Motout attacked journalist Hanneli Escurier in an Instagram post.
+In August 2022, Dora Moutot attacked journalist Hanneli Escurier in an Instagram post.
 In October 2022, Motout referred to trans mayor Marie Cau as a "transfeminine man" on journalist Léa Salamé's television program.
-In early 2023, associations Mousse and Stop Homophobie, filed a complaint against Motout for incitement to hatred, which Cau later joined.
-In defense of her actions in a piece for Unherd, Motout argues that French feminism has corrupted and that her and other are "fighting for freedom of expression".
+In early 2023, associations Mousse and Stop Homophobie, filed a complaint against Moutot for incitement to hatred, which Cau later joined.
+In defense of her actions in a piece for Unherd, Moutot argues that French feminism has corrupted and that her and other are "fighting for freedom of expression".
 A group of 30 figures published an opinion piece in Marianne denouncing the complaint, arguing that it constitutes a threat to freedom of expression.